 The State of Louisiana resumes title to Indian Camp Plantation and begins a program for at-risk youths supervised by the Louisiana National Guard.

 The Daughters of Charity officially end their Mission to care for patients at Carville.

 Capt.
 Richard Truman, Ph.D., USPHS, and others publish scientific evidence that wild armadillos and many patients with leprosy in the southern U.S. are infected with the same strain of M. leprae.

-Today, individuals living in the United States, Puerto Rico, or the U.S. Territories may receive medical care for the diagnosis and treatment of Hansen’s disease (leprosy)-related conditions at one of the 16 Federally-supported outpatient clinics in ten states and Puerto Rico.
+Today, individuals living in the United States, Puerto Rico, or the U.S. Territories may receive medical care for the diagnosis and treatment of Hansen’s disease (leprosy)-related conditions at one of the federally-supported outpatient clinics throughout the United States and Puerto Rico.

 The sulfone drugs first pioneered at Carville continue to be part of the multi-drug therapy recommended by the World Health Organization (WHO) as effective treatment for Hansen's disease.

 Hansen's Disease (Leprosy) (Centers for Disease Control & Prevention)

 Leprosy Elimination/Leprosy Today (World Health Organization)